-Precision Benefits Group is well-versed in the various types of self-funding and is a knowledgeable partner in the transition from fully insured.
+Our Precision Benefits Group team is well-versed in the strategies and different types of self-funded health plans.
+We can be a knowledgeable partner in your transition from a fully-insured health plan.

 A captive is a collection of like-minded midsized employers that come together for the purpose of sharing risk and purchasing power as it relates to healthcare spending.
 Captive members save money on stop-loss insurance by pooling together and often see a return of premium with favorable claims experience, since each member of the company becomes a part-owner of the captive.